-But these bumps can also happen for other reasons such as jewelry that’s too tight or loose.
+Although, these bumps can also happen for other reasons, such as jewelry that’s too tight or loose.

 The piercing method itself can also lead to cartilage bumps.
 If a piercing gun is used instead of a needle or dermal punch equipment, you can end up with these bumps too.

 If you are one of the unlucky ones who end up with these cartilage bumps, you should start doing sea salt solution applications if you haven’t been.
 If you’ve been doing the sea salt soaks twice a day, try adding a third time in there.

 You should also do a warm compress a couple times a day.
 That can help reduce the swelling by increasing the blood flow to the area and potentially draining any built-up fluid in the piercing site.

 Other risks of getting your conch pierced include scarring, which is a big risk especially if you or your family members are prone to getting keloids.

 Being aware of all the risks attached to conch piercings will help you make an educated decision as to whether you want to proceed with this piercing.
 Still, remember a lot of people who have their conch pierced won’t have any of these complications.
 There’s a good chance you won’t either.

 Conch Piercing Jewelry